-- The whole school uses a 'Dyslexia Friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils. - The lessons are carefully planned to include clear stages, regular progress checks and different learning styles. - Learning Objectives are displayed and discussed using 'I can...' statements. - Alternative ways of recording are used such as using IPad software. - Visual timetables used in all classrooms. - Good quality training and CPD for all staff. - Teachers and Teaching Assistants are given extra opportunities to further their qualifications: Dyslexia champion, Autism champion, Health and Well-being champion.
+- The whole school uses a 'Dyslexia Friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils. - Lessons are carefully planned to include clear stages, regular progress checks and different learning styles. - Learning Objectives are displayed and discussed using 'I can...' statements. - Alternative ways of recording available using Assistive Technology. - Visual timetables used in all classrooms. - Good quality training and CPD for all staff. - Teachers and Teaching Assistants are given extra opportunities to further their qualifications: Dyslexia champion, Autism champion, Health and Well-being champion.

-- Class teachers and teaching assistants share information and lesson plans to ensure that pupils with SEND have targeted support and provision. - Teaching assistants and class teachers work with small groups to: - ensure understanding - facilitate learning - foster independence - keep pupils on task - raise self-esteem and confidence - If the class teacher is working with a small group, the teaching assistant supports the class with tasks already set by the teacher. - Independent student learning is supported by the use of technology (iPads, talking tins, laptops, etc) - Coloured acetates and paper is available to use.
+- Class teachers and teaching assistants share information and lesson plans to ensure that pupils with SEND have targeted support and provision. - Class teachers and teaching assistants work with small groups to: - ensure understanding - facilitate learning - foster independence - keep pupils on task - raise self-esteem and confidence - If the class teacher is working with a small group, the teaching assistant supports the class with tasks already set by the teacher. - Independent student learning is supported by the use of technology, e.g. iPads, talking tins, laptops, immersive reader, etc. - Coloured acetates and coloured paper is available.

-- Personalised and highly differentiated work is provided enabling independent learning. - Personalised timetable if necessary. - One-to-one support is in place for pupils who need more intensive support, e.g. those with physical disabilities, sensory difficulties, Speech and Language difficulties, Autism, Dyslexia and they have an EHC plan. - IEPs for pupils on the Register of Need.
-These are reviewed termly with parents and pupils. - 'Now and Next' boards are used for pupils with specific timetable - to include interventions. - Special examination arrangements are put in place for internal and external tests and examinations (reader, scribes etc).
+- Personalised and highly differentiated work is provided enabling independent learning. - Personalised timetable, if necessary. - 1:1 support is in place for pupils with high needs, e.g. physical disabilities, sensory difficulties, Speech and Language difficulties, Autism, ADHD, Dyslexia and they have an EHC plan. - IPMs for pupils on the Register of Need.
+These are reviewed termly with parents and pupils. - Additional visual aids available, e.g. visual timetable.
+'Now and Next' board, spot timer, etc. - Special examination arrangements are put in place for internal and external tests and examinations (reader, scribes etc).